graphpaperpress/Sell-Media/README.md

 Changelog
 ---------

-* Tweak: Updating shortcode in readme.txt
-* Tweak: Adding template check for other developers to change the collection password page
+1.5.8
+---
+* Bug: Updating admin payments and needed screens to support previous versions of pricing

 1.5.7
 ---